If you really want to purchase a waterproof Fitbit, there are options out there. And no, we don’t mean the Flex 2.

 Now you can really wear your fitness tracker 24/7.
 Leave it on when you take a shower or bath, or go for a swim.
 It will still not track your laps in the pool, but at least water (down to the prescribed level), will not harm the electronics inside.
 Which means you never have to worry about using the fitness tracker the wrong way.

 Amazon ratings are a great gauge on the quality of a product.
 And the reviews are very good.
-For example, the waterproof Fitbit Charge 2 is rated 4.1 out of 5 stars.
 The only issue that is sometimes mentioned, is that because the altimeter is sealed it doesn’t give an accruate count of floors.
 The Blaze and Alta have similar ratings.
 As you would expect, though, all this comes at a cost.
 The trackers sell for around $120-$130 more than their non-H2O friendly counterparts.

 If water resistance is very important to you and the increase in price is not an issue, this is definitely an option worth considering.
 Or you could always opt for a fitness tracker that has been designed from the outset to be waterproof.
 The second option often has the additional benefit of being able to produce swim metrics.